nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ### 5.4.
 Non-Functional Requirements

 1. Should work on any mainstream OS as long as it has Java 11 installed.
+2. Should be able to hold up to 1000 flashcards without a noticeable sluggishness in performance for typical usage.
-2. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+4. Data saved in a session should be persistent and carry forward to the next session of use.
+5. The file containing the saved data should be portable so that the user can transfer to the other machine with any mainstream OS and continuing using the app without any additional configuration.
+6. Application should not crash, application should always recover from error gracefully with an error message.
+7. Should work mostly without the need for the Internet.
+8. Should be designed for a single user.
+9. Should work on both 32-bit and 64-bit environments.

 ### 5.5.
 Glossary